universitytheater/utheater.github.io/_bylaws/3_bylaws_t24.md

   * ### Amendments

     {:.ul-lower-alpha}
-      * Theater[24] curators of any of the previous three quarters of the festival may suggest amendments to these Bylaws, to be voted on by University Theater Committee and byother Theater[24] curators of any of the previous three quarters of the festival.
+      * Theater[24] curators of any of the previous three quarters of the festival may suggest amendments to these Bylaws, to be voted on by University Theater Committee and by other Theater[24] curators of any of the previous three quarters of the festival.
       * University Theater Committee may also suggest amendments to these Bylaws, to be voted on by University Theater Committee and by other Theater[24] curators of any of the previous three quarters of the festival.